MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

     |> List.map (fun n -> n.Attribute("href") |> (fun a -> a.Value().ToString()))
 ```

-Next for each season page, we'll need a function to extract the rows in the results table.
-During testing i found that sometimes the table contains an empty row, so let's declare a function to filter those rows out.
+Next, for each season page, we'll need a function to extract the rows in the results table.
+During testing, I found that sometimes the table contains an empty row, so let's declare a function to filter those rows out.

 ```
 let season  (row : string) =